-As a reminder, not only was our last house more than twice as big as our current home, it also had 14 rooms (our current house has 6), and around 10 closets (our current home has 2.5 thanks to one that has our HVAC system taking up nearly half of it).
+As a reminder, not only was our last house more than twice as big as our current home, it also had 14 rooms (our new home has 6), and around 10 closets (our new home has 2.5 thanks to one that has our HVAC system taking up nearly half of it).
 Not included in that 14-room total, our last home also had a full-sized walk-up attic (that’s just Sherry’s old “basket section” pictured below)…

 … as well as a large shed and a spacious two-car garage that at one point were all full of items – many of which we rarely and sometimes never touched (except to finally donate them in the later stages of our downsizing journey).

 Obviously, we could’ve downsized without relocating to a whole new state.
 But to achieve that “be outside more” part of our goal, we wanted our one smaller house to also be in a warmer location.
 Ideally, one that was close to a beach, and generally more walkable to shops/restaurants/parks, etc. That’s why we landed on Florida (after many spring break trips there, as well as a trip to Costa Rica which led to our kids heavily campaigning to move there because they love the beach & warm weather as much as we do).
 Again, there’s more detail in this post about our big decision to move if you want it.